Frequently Asked Questions

 What is this site?

-AI has created the largest technological overhang in history—a gap between what's now possible and what people are actually doing.
-This site maps that gap.
+This site maps where those contributions might matter.
 Where are the problems that got stuck?
 Who might now help?

 What is an “Avenue of Investigation”?